100% Irish Owned for 50 Years - Licence No. TA0054

 Restaurants in Split love to serve up traditional Croatian food to please the locals and tourists.
 They are known for their fresh seafood, homemade pastas and oven-baked pizzas.
 The quality of restaurants in Split are excellent, with choices to suit all budgets.

 Split may not be known for its beaches, but it should be.
 You will find plenty of clean beaches both east and west of the town centre.
 Some beaches even offer sunbed rental, if you want to spend the day there!

-In the Split’s Old town city centre you will spot many little unique boutiques to browser through.
+Split’s Old Town city centre is home to many unique little boutiques that visitors can browse through.
 If you are looking for large shopping malls, you will find them roughly 20 minutes outside of the city.

 The time zone in Split is GMT +1, so they are 1 hour ahead of Ireland.

-Once you arrive in Split the best way to get around is by foot as a lot of the town in pedestrianised.
+The best way to get around Split is by foot as a lot of the town in pedestrianised.
 However, taxis are available and there is a local bus service too.